lijok/docs/decision-records/3-task-runner-commands.md

 Some of the test commands (`system-test`, `acceptance-test`, etc), may not be implemented as no such tests may exist on a particular project.
 In such cases, the command should simply output `Nothing to do` and successfully exit.

 Project specific commands immediately stand out as they are not normally present.

+Developers can run `make test` in projects and expect a short feedback loop as the command only runs fast tests.